johanPrise/jojo_chat/README.md

-# Johan Mistral Chat
+# Jojo Mistral Chat

-Application de chat avec l'API Mistral (modèle open-mixtral-8x22b) en streaming.
+A chat application using the Mistral API (open-mixtral-8x22b model) with real-time streaming.

 ## Installation